-If you are going to fix your relationship, or go about creating a good one from scratch, you are going to have to “give up” a thing that you cherish.
-What!!!???
-You say…that does not sound good!
+If you are going to fix your relationship or go about creating a good one from scratch you are going to have to “give up” a thing that you cherish.
+What!!!??? you say, That does not sound good!
 And it does not, in fact, sound good.
-It sounds about terrible.
-We are tired, and we work hard and we try hard, to get whatever little bit of something-something we have in life and the last thing we want to do is give up one little piece of our share of the crumb.
-Not because we are mean and greedy or have to have it our way, or have to win or be right.
-No. Firstly because a piece of a crumb is not a lot.
-But more importantly, because we are actually right.
+It sounds terrible.
+We are tired, and we work hard and we try hard to get whatever little bit of something we have in life and the last thing we want to do is give up one little piece of our share of the crumb.
+Not because we are mean and greedy or have to have it our way, or to win or be right.
+No. But because a piece of a crumb is not a lot.
+And more importantly because we are actually right.
 We are actually right.
 Sit with that.
-If we grabbed ourselves a jury of a thousand peers and told them the story of us they would weep, and applaud and herald the injustice.
+If we grabbed ourselves a jury of a thousand peers and told them the story of us they would weep and applaud and herald the injustice.
 They would send us messages of sympathy, empathy, condolence.
 Flowers.
-Maybe even small donations if we played the right music (a haunting cello, a few high notes on the piano, repeated and spaced apart with a touch of reverb).
+Maybe even small donations if we played the right music (a haunting cello, a few high notes on the piano repeated and spaced apart with a touch of reverb).
 After all, we are the sane one.
-And whatever is going wrong, hurting us, creating conflict with our partners, is fundamentally not fair, and not our fault.
+And whatever is going wrong, hurting us, creating conflict with our partners, is fundamentally not fair and not our fault.

 The same is true for our partner.
 Dun, dun, dun.

 This is a terrifying idea that can’t possibly be true!
 What’s next, Erin.
 Are you going to take away the Tooth Fairy, Santa, chocolate!!!???
 Are you going to tell me that everything I love is bad for me?
 That two plus two equals zero chips?